SJ23 Tech Tip H02, (Updated 2024-06-08) Bob Schimmel, Rudy Mayer & Charlie Olden

 • There are three North American versions of the SJ23;

-- the Mk II is equipped with the deep keel and 2' taller mast.
+- the Mk II is equipped with the fin keel, reinforced floor and 2' taller mast.
 It goes fast.
 See Tech Tip H10.

 - the Mark III is equipped with a winged keel, reinforced floor and 2' taller mast.
-It happens to go like hell.
+It goes like hell.
 See Tech Tip H10.

 INDEX - Hull, Standing Rigging, Spar, Sails.